 Effective January 1, 2021, the Province of BC is responsible for the Home Owner Grant program.
 All homeowner and retroactive grant applications must be submitted directly to the Province using their online system at www.gov.bc.ca/homeownergrant or phone 1 888 355 2700 to speak with a live agent.

 Please ensure that your homeowner grant application is submitted by the “Due Date” on your tax notice to avoid penalty.

 Effective January 1, 2021 the City of Merritt is no longer able to accept homeowner or retroactive grant applications.

 Tax Sale Process

 The following notes are intended to provide a general outline of the tax sale process.
-For more information about the annual sale of properties, prospective purchasers should consult the Local Government Act, in particular (but not limited to) Sections 403 to 428.
+For more information about the annual sale of properties, prospective purchasers should consult the Local Government Act, starting with Section 645.